AEBilgrau/DLBCLdata/README.md

 DLBCLdata
 =========

-Gene expression profiles on Diffuse Large B-Cell Lymphoma
+Automated and reproducible download and preprocessing of Gene Expression Profile (GEP) studies of Diffuse Large B-Cell Lymphoma (DLBCL) with standard or custom Brainarray chip definition (CDF) files.